fiction-com/factor-example-chat/README.md

 ## About

 This is a simplified chat example.
-Allows guest to communicate with admin.
+Allows guests to communicate with admin.

 ## Features